deriv-com/deriv-app/packages/cashier/README.md

 **store:** We use Mobx as state management tool in Cashier, and this is the place for putting the relevant store files.
 Also, for each store file we have a test file in **tests** folder.

-**utils:** We place all the common and helper methods which are required for the project in this folder.
+**utils:** We place all the common and helper methods which are required for the workspace in this folder.

 ## Troubleshooting